nishanthsanjeev/histwords/READMEforRepro.md

 ```
 !git clone https://github.com/scikit-learn/scikit-learn.git
 ```
 This command can be used to clone the scikit-learn repository onto your system, as the sklearn library is needed to run the example provided.
+(No need to run this more than once, if you are using this notebook again)

 ```
 !example.sh
 ```
 This can be run, to download the pre-trained english fiction word vectors across all time periods, from the project website. (http://nlp.stanford.edu/projects/histwords)
 You may edit this shell file, to download a different set of word vectors.
+Again, there is no need to run the shell file multiple times, if you are downloading the same set of embeddings, as they will already be on your system.

 ```